ArkaBarua173/Bike-Store-Analytic-Dashboard/README.md

 # 🚲 🏪 Bike Sales Performance Analysis with SQL and Power BI

-This project leverages SQL and Power BI to analyze bike sales data, focusing on order fulfillment performance.
-Key metrics include order status distribution, average processing times, and trends in fulfillment times.
-The insights derived help in optimizing sales and operational efficiency.
+This project leverages SQL and Power BI to analyze and visualize bike sales data.
+It focuses on key metrics such as order status distribution, average processing times, and sales trends over time.
+The analysis provides insights into customer purchasing behavior, product performance, and inventory management, helping to optimize sales strategies and operational efficiency.

 ## 🔨 Tools Used
 - Python => is used for coverting csv files to sql files.